Marijuana legalization: Defensive walls of countries are coming down!

 – Bill Hicks (American stand-up comedian, social critic, satirist, and musician)

 To help you understand what major companies are already doing to adapt to that change, what kind of products they are working on, what kind of startups are emerging, etc.. we have a webinar lined up that you would definitely find useful.
-Here’s everything that we are going to share:
+Here’s everything that we are going to share.

-With the growing popularity of cannabis across the globe, people tend to be a bit more socially acceptable of taboos associated with it.
+With the growing popularity of marijuana across the globe, people tend to be a bit more socially acceptable of taboos associated with it.
 One such taboo is the legalization of marijuana for medical and recreational purposes.
-We are witnessing the legal map of marijuana changing at a fast pace which in itself is a proof of growing acceptance of marijuana among the people of various geographies.
+We are witnessing the legal map of marijuana changing at a fast pace which in itself is proof of growing acceptance of marijuana among the people of various geographies.
 This impact could evidently be seen across different states in the US as 44 states have got laws related to medical marijuana and 9 states related to its recreational use.

 Gallup Poll also suggests some strong figures in this context.
 In their report published on Oct.
 25, 2017, they have claimed that –